iay/shibboleth-idp-docker/README.md

 ## Base Image and Java

-This Docker build is based on [Amazon Corretto][], an OpenJDK distribution with long term support.
+This Docker build is based on [Amazon Corretto][] 11, an OpenJDK distribution with long term support.
 This is produced by Amazon and used for many of their own production services.

 [Amazon Corretto]: https://aws.amazon.com/corretto/

-If you wanted to replace this with another Java distribution, change the definition of `JAVA_VERSIONS` in `VERSIONS`:
+If you want to replace this with another Java distribution, change the definition of `JAVA_VERSIONS` in `VERSIONS`:

 ```